declantyson/declantyson.co.uk/views/content/blogs-bond/die-another-day.md

 Oh god, it’s just beyond awful.
 It reeks of an aging shit singer who has no talent desperately trying to make herself relevant in the world once again.
 Its poorness is almost a metaphor for the Bond series at this point, which desperately needed a kick up the arse after this shitpile.

+---

-Casino Royale next month, and it’s going to be a massive step up.
+[Casino Royale](/blogalongabond/casino-royale) next month, and it’s going to be a massive step up.